brightspot/react-examples/README.md

    - This is to be expected.
 You should only encounter this situation if you run `docker-compose down` and then start running docker again.
 Just follow the terminal prompts (i.e. login if prompted), then re-run the previous command (`npx brightspot types download` or `npx brightspot types upload src`).

 4. I am getting a `failed to fetch` error in my frontend application.
-   - Make sure you have the Brightspot docker container running.
-If you are using the default command, `docker-compose up` to run the container, check the logs for any possible errors.
-Finally, try to query for the content using GraphQL Explorer in the CMS to make sure the CMS successfully provides data.
+   - Make sure the Brightspot docker containers are running.
+If you are using the default command, `docker-compose up` to run the containers, check the logs for any possible errors.
+Finally, try to query for the content using GraphQL Explorer in Brightspot to make sure the GraphQL endpoint is working as expected.